0xC9C3/picotype/README.md

 ### Web App

-**While not necessary, I strongly recommend hosting your own instance of the web app to avoid sending your keystrokes to a third party, in case the hosted version is compromised**
+**While not necessary, I strongly recommend hosting your own instance of the web app to avoid sending your keystrokes to a third party, in case the hosted version is compromised.**

-**If you do not want to host your own instance, you can use the hosted version at https://picotype.stack.rip at your own risk**
+**If you do not want to host your own instance, you can use the hosted version at https://picotype.stack.rip at your own risk.**

 **The following instructions are for hosting your own instance using cloudflare pages.**